-I even considered writing something like it myself at one point, back at the time my own Keyquest books for electronic keyboard were just out.
-But thank goodness – Lucinda Mackworth-Young has saved us all the effort, and has certainly done a far better job of it than I would ever have done!
+I even considered writing something like it myself at one point, back at the time my 1990’s Keyquest tuition books for electronic keyboard were just out.
+But thank goodness: Lucinda Mackworth-Young has saved us all the effort, and has certainly done a great job of it!

 The first lesson page could I think be attempted by literally anyone.
 The player is encouraged to use the black keys only to work out the simple tune “Mary had a little lamb”, while musical concepts such as pulse, rhythm, upbeats and downbeats are introduced in their wholly musical context.
 Within a couple of pages, the player is able not only to play this melody by ear, but also to accompany themselves with the left hand.

 The complete beginner would be unlikely to find a better place to start, while the seasoned classical musician who formerly depended on notation will find that the simplicity with which one can start playing by ear is incredibly refreshing.

 Within a few pages however, conventional notation makes an unannounced entrance, and it becomes clear that the player really needs to be a music reader, or else be working with a teacher who will help them understand the written music.

 Lucinda’s introduction suggests the book is particularly aimed at those with some music reading ability, and I would say it is a perfect fit for that target market.
 There are of course many, many pianists who are confident readers, but who lack the skills to play by ear or from chord notation.

 It is at this point that an included CD or online video content demonstrating different renditions of the same song would perhaps further broaden the appeal and use of the material.